elmq0022/shen/docs/03-authorization.md

 **Response:**

 Shen presents the plaintext PAT to the user **only once**.
-The hashed value is stored using bcrypt or argon2.
+The hashed value is stored using argon2.

 ```
 Status: 200 OK